Dev-P-L/Cohort-Analysis/README.md

 ## Work Organization

-* PostgreSQL with the IDE pgAdmin
+### PostgreSQL with the IDE pgAdmin and Excel

-Data import, database management and data wrangling have been performed in PostgreSQL with the IDE pgAdmin.
+* Data import, database management and data wrangling have been performed in PostgreSQL with the IDE pgAdmin.

-A database (called “cohort-analysis”) has been created in PostgreSQL.
+* The database cohort-analysis has been created in PostgreSQL.
 Cohort analysis has been conducted in PostgreSQL as well but also in Excel with pivot tables and graphs.

+### R Markdown
 The final HTML report (70_cohort_analysis_final_report.html) has been produced in R Markdown (69_cohort_analysis_final_report.Rmd).

+### CSV files

-Input data are stored in a zipped CSV file:
+* Input data are stored in a zipped CSV file:
 01_data_import_from_recommendation_project.zip.

-Data have also been transferred in CSV format between SQL, Excel and R Markdown.
+* Data have also been transferred in CSV format between SQL, Excel and R Markdown.
 CSV files have been produced in Calc from LibreOffice (for technical convenience with decimal separator).

+### PNG format
 Graphs have been transferred in PNG format.

-More explanation is provided in the final report (70_cohort_analysis_final_report.html), as well of course as the insights gained from this cohort analysis.